vosaul/status.im/content/status.md

 Argument |  Description
 --------- |  -----------
 name |  What your users will type in following a forward slash to invoke the command.
-For instance, if you wrote name: `"hello"`, your user might invoke `/hello`.
-There is an additional `params` object available on any of the below commands, including in params itself. title | This is what will appear in the list of suggestions when a user starts typing a command. description | Appears below the `title` in the list of suggestions and does exactly what it says. validator | Allows you to check your users’ input before sending off the command.
+For instance, if you wrote `name: "hello"`, your user might invoke `/hello`.
+There is an additional `params` object available on any of the below commands, including in params itself. title | This is what will appear in the list of suggestions when a user starts typing a command. description | Appears below the `title` in the list of suggestions and allows you to provide a description of the command. validator | Allows you to check your users’ input before sending off the command.
 It takes a function, which should return an error if the input is invalid. color | Defines the background color of the name of your command as it appears in the list of suggestions.
-Give commands different colors to help your users easily distinguish commands, and to harmonize with your DApp’s brand and color scheme. icon | Define which icon will appear next to action messages, such as sending Ether or requesting a location.
-Think an arrow for sending, a pin for location etc. params | Define all the possible inputs to your command.
+Give commands different colors to help your users distinguish commands easily, and to harmonize with your DApp’s brand and color scheme. icon | Define which icon will appear next to action messages, such as sending Ether or requesting a location.
+Think an arrow for sending, a pin for location etc. params | Defines all the possible inputs to your command.
 Requires an array holding an object, with possible parameters `name`, `placeholder`, `suggestions`, and one of the `status.types`, which are: `status.types.TEXT`, `status.types.NUMBER`, `status.types.PHONE`, and `status.types.PASSWORD`. preview | Defines what your user will see as a result of *their* action, before any other response.
 The preview parameter takes a function, which should return a `status.component`. shortPreview | While `preview` controls how your command appears within your DApp’s chat interface, `short-preview` controls how your commands get shown in the list of chats, before your users tap on your chat. `short-prview` expects two params: `icon` and `params`.
-onSend | A self-explanatory param that takes a function whcih will be executed when the user presses the "send" button.
-It will return a map that should contain a `markup` value.
+onSend | A self-explanatory param that takes a function which will be executed when the user presses the "send" button.
+It will return a map that should contain the markup value.
 If you specify this function, there will be no way to send a command to the chat and, in this case, the area (it’s called the `result-box`) with a specified markup will be displayed instead. fullscreen | If your command has suggestions, this param controls whether that list of suggestions expands to fill the entire screen.
 See the interactive suggestion area tutorial for more. request | This will allow you to request any action from the user, such as a phone number, password, confirmation to send Ether etc. Used with the `executeImmediately` option set to `true`, it will create a message the user can tap on an execute immediately. executeImmediately (Boolean) | If true, this means that the **response** will be executed immediately when you press on it.
 For instance, when you see a response in a chat, you don’t have to type something — you just need to press on a response and it will be executed right after that.